NetizenAbel/NES-Game/docs/README.md

 - [Makefiles: A Tutorial by Example](http://mrbook.org/blog/tutorials/make/)

 first_nes was written by [Greg M. Krsak](https://github.com/gregkrsak/), 2018.
-You may send me email using [this address](mailto:greg.krsak@gmail.com).
-If you'd like to contribute, [click here](https://github.com/gregkrsak/first_nes/blob/master/docs/CONTRIBUTING.md) so we can synchronize our expectations!
+You may send him an email using [this address](mailto:greg.krsak@gmail.com).
+If you'd like to contribute to his project, [click here](https://github.com/gregkrsak/first_nes/blob/master/docs/CONTRIBUTING.md) to learn how.